 I am of course very saddened and affected by these removal actions.
 I fully understand that having my work damaged, stolen or removed is an inherent risk with displaying contemporary art in an urban environment.
 I knew that Hong Kong was very strict with artworks displayed in the streets and that the government did remove nearly all of Tsang Tsou Choi’s (King of Kowloon) works.

 Invader refers to street calligraphy by the late “King of Kowloon” Tsang Tsou-choi being whitewashed by the government.
-The King of Kowloon’s artwork now sells at Sotheby’s auctions for up to HKD$1,840,000 (calligraphy on a scooter).
-This has also been the case with Invader who recreated a mosaic of Hong Kong Phooey, named “Alias HK_58”, on a glass panel which sold at a Sotheby’s auction for HKD$1,960,000.
+The King of Kowloon’s artwork now sells at Sotheby’s auctions for up to HKD$1.84 million (calligraphy on a scooter).
+This has also been the case with Invader who recreated a mosaic of Hong Kong Phooey, named “Alias HK_58”, on a glass panel which sold at a Sotheby’s auction for HKD$1.96 million.

-In May 2015, Invader returned to Hong Kong and while an exhibition of his work, aptly named ‘WipeOut’ was on at PMQ, he hit the streets installing a further 23 invaders and restoring at least one of the existing invaders.
+In May 2015, Invader returned to Hong Kong and while an exhibition of his work (aptly named ‘WipeOut’) was on at PMQ, he hit the streets installing a further 23 invaders and restoring at least one of the existing invaders.
 At the time of writing, the Hong Kong’s Highways Department has not removed any, however the recent Sotheby’s auction has illustrated the value of the invaders and spawned a new threat, treasure hunters.
-At least two of the invaders have been damaged when people have attempted to chip them off the wall for personal use or sale.
+At least two of the invaders have been damaged by people attempting to chip them off the wall for personal use or sale.
 This is a futile act as tiles cemented to a wall do not come off cleanly in one piece and cannot be certified as authentic for sale.

-I’ve created this map which shows the location of the surviving invaders.
+Invasions of Hong Kong also occurred in 2016 (one invader) and 2017 (33 invaders).
+Some invaders have been removed, but some have been replaced by the Invader Reactivation Team.
+I’ve created this map which shows the location of the surviving and reactivated invaders.
 I recommend getting around and seeing them sooner, rather than later.

-The rest were painted over as part of the 2015 HKwalls festival which saw 34 artists painting in Sheung Wan and the Stanley Market.
-Take a self-guided walking tour to see the 2015 Sheung Wan art using this 2015 map or this free Voicemap audio tour and head to Stanley market before 8am or after 6pm to see the 27 shutters painted for the 2015 festival.
+All but four of the 2014 walls were painted over as part of the 2015 HKwalls festival which saw 34 artists painting in Sheung Wan and the Stanley Market.
+Head to Stanley Market before 8am or after 6pm to see those that remain of the 27 shutters painted for the 2015 festival.

 HKwalls also teamed up with Agnès b in 2015 to celebrate 20 years in Hong Kong with the ’Love Goes On’ ‘Far East Far West’ Graffiti Hub Exhibition which included murals on the streets of Sheung Wan.
 Eight artists (Barlo, Caratoes, Cleon Peterson, Lek & Sowat, the Parent’s Parents collective, Philippe Baudelocque, SINIC and Wais) created art on 13 walls sourced by HKwalls.
 Find them in CAFÉ L.P.G.
 Gough Street and walls in the Gough Street, Shin Hing Street, Mee Lun Street, Kau U Fong, Hollywood Road and Aberdeen St.